Important dates

 must be submitted electronically in PDF format.

 All submissions will be blind-refereed and thus must be anonymous, with no author names, affiliations, acknowledgments, or obvious references.
-Submissions should begin with a title, a short abstract, and a list of keywords, followed by an introduction, a main body, an appendix (if any), and references, within 30 pages.
+Submissions should begin with a title, a short abstract, and a list of keywords, followed by an introduction and a main body, within 30 pages.
 The introduction should summarize the contributions of the paper at the level understandable for a non-expert reader.

 Optionally, if an author desires, a clearly-marked auxiliary supporting material can be appended to the submission.
 The auxiliary supporting material has no prescribed form or page limit and might be used, for instance, to provide program code, additional experimental data, etc. Alternatively, the auxiliary supporting material can be submitted as a separate file from the submission.
 The reviewers are not required to read the auxiliary supporting material and submissions should be intelligible without it.
 The final published version of an accepted paper is expected to closely match the submitted 30 pages.